drspoulsen/drspoulsen.github.io/_posts/2022-12-15-Pokemon-Shiny-Hunting-Math.md

 A Bernoulli trial is a fancy way of saying "flipping a weighted coin."
 Technically, a Bernoulli trial is an experiment where "success" occurs with probability $$p$$, and "failure" occurs with probability $$1-p$$.
 There are no other options (here failure is an option).

 Let's recast this definition in terms of Pokemon.
 Checking whether one Pokemon is shiny (hereafter known as a *shiny check*) is a Bernoulli trial where "success" means the Pokemon is shiny, and "failure" means the Pokemon is not shiny.
-The value for $p$ is $1/4096$ (without any boosts).
+The value for $$p$$ is $$1/4096$$ (without any boosts).

 ## Binomial Distribution